Torrential rain and howling winds lash Hawaii as Hurricane Lane nears

 The federal government will be responsible for getting equipment and teams from the continental United States to locations where they are needed, he said.

-“We need to set the expectations that the power could go off for quite some time, and the infrastructure’s going to be heavily impacted,” said Long.
+“We need to set the expectations that the power could go off for quite some time, and the infrastructure’s going to be heavily impacted,” said Lane.

-Reporting by Jolyn Rosa; Additional reporting by Diane Craft in Kailua, Brendan O'Brien in Milwaukee, Makini Brice in Washington, Alex Dobzinskis in Los Angeles and Gabriella Borter in New York; Writing by Daniel Wallis; Editing by Alistair Bell and Rosalba O'Brien
+Reporting by Jolyn Rosa; Additional reporting by Brendan O'Brien in Milwaukee, Makini Brice in Washington, Alex Dobzinskis in Los Angeles and Gabriella Borter in New York; Writing by Daniel Wallis; Editing by Alistair Bell and Rosalba O'Brien